v200dd/open-webui/README.md

 ## Support 💬

-If you have any questions, suggestions, or need assistance, please open an
+If you have any questions, suggestions, or need assistance, please